httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-StrListHeader: "foo", "bar", "It was the best of times."
 ~~~

-An empty List is denoted by not serialising the field at all.
+An empty List is denoted by not serializing the field at all.

 Note that Lists can have their members split across multiple lines inside a header or trailer section, as per Section 3.2.2 of {{?RFC7230}}; for example, the following are equivalent: